-The objective of this project was to provide flow reduction and capacity modifications to reduce combined sewer overflows as part of the Narragansett Bay Commission’s Phase II CSO program mandated per RIDEM Consent Order.
+A vital component of the Narragansett Bay Commission’s Phase II CSO program, the objective of this project was to provide flow reduction and capacity modifications to reduce combined sewer overflows as mandated by the RIDEM Consent Order.

 BETA completed a hydrologic and hydraulic analysis for the combined sewer shed utilizing SWMM and evaluated various alternatives including I/I reduction, partial separation, flow slipping, flow restriction, and complete separation.
 The model was an integral part of the alternative evaluation to determine the optimal solution.